WayfireWM/wayfire-wiki/Configuration.md

 Sets the position of the output in the global compositor space.
 Outputs which don't have a layout set will be arranged next to the rightmost output.
 Currently Wayfire supports only a very basic output layout.
 So, if you configure the outputs so that there is empty space between them, you won't be able to move the mouse from one to the other.
 Overlapping outputs also will result in possibly weird behavior.

 To properly calculate the output size in the global compositor space, you need to take its resolution, divide by scale and then apply the rotation.
 You can use a little "trick" to save yourself the hassle of computing layouts if you have just 2 monitors arranged horizontally: just specify the layout of the left one to `0,0` and the other will be automatically arranged to the right.

-## `[workarounds]`

-This is a section which contains some hacks that might be required to make things work.
-Fortunately there is only a single option supported for now.

-1. `app_id_mode = stock/gtk-shell/full`

-TL;DR: if you use only `wf-dock` as task manager/dock, set to `full`.
-Otherwise, try `stock` and `gtk-shell`, and use whichever works better for you.

-In contrast to X, in wayland clients like taskbars, docks, etc. can't just query the icon of a window.
-They need to obtain it by using some heuristics involving the app-id.
-However, in GTK3 there is a bug where the application sometimes reports the wrong app-id.
-There is a custom protocol(`gtk-shell1`) which can be used to get the correct app-id.
-The situation will get better in GTK4 where the bug is fixed, but in the meantime we somehow need to supply the dock/taskmanager with both app-ids (the potentially wrong one and the potentially missing one from `gtk-shell1`).
-This isn't possible with the regular protocols, that's why `wayfire` and `wf-dock` use a custom format (when `app_id_mode=full`) so that both app-ids can be sent at the same time.
-This would unfortunately break clients that are unaware of this hack.
-That's why it's up to the user of Wayfire to select whichever mode works best for them, depending on what clients they use.